-Appellants do not contest that two features of the Affordable Care Act of particular importance to amici - the ban on pre-existing condition exclusions and the prohibition of discrimination based on health status in determining insurance premium rates-were enacted pursuant to Congress's Commerce Clause authority to regulate the interstate health insurance market.
-These features are critically important to the Affordable Care Act's regulatory scheme intended to provide protections to patients and reduce costs by improving the availability, affordability, and quality of health insurance.
-However, they cannot be implemented workably without the minimum coverage provision.
+No party or court has contended that the two features of the Affordable Care Act of particular importance to amici-the ban on pre-existing condition exclusions and the prohibition of discrimination based on health status in determining insurance premium rates-were not properly enacted pursuant to Congress's Commerce Clause authority to regulate the interstate health insurance market.
+Indeed, the Eleventh Circuit expressly declined to invalidate these provisions.
+See Florida v.
+HHS, 648 F.2d at 1328 ("The individual mandate, however, can be severed from the remainder of the Act's myriad reforms . . .
+The Act's other provisions remain legally operative after the mandate's excision.")
+These two features are critically important to the Affordable Care Act's regulatory scheme intended to provide protections to patients and reduce costs by improving the availability, affordability, and quality of health insurance.

+The government has acknowledged, however, that these two provisions cannot be implemented workably without the minimum coverage provision.
+See p.
+6, supra.
 For that reason, the minimum coverage provision is not only rationally related to Congress's exercise of its authority to regulate the interstate health insurance market, it is essential to the success of Congress's broader regulatory scheme.